-The Churchs Evangelising Mission in the Context of Religious Pluralism
+The Church’s Evangelising Mission in the Context of Religious Pluralism

 Religious pluralism is nothing new.
 Early Christianity from apostolic times onward had to situate its message first in relation to Judaism, from which it emerged, and then in relation to the other religions that it encountered along its way.
 What is actually new is the acute awareness attained by our world of the pluralism of cultures and of religious traditions, and of the right that each has to its own difference.
 There is no need to develop here the many reasons for this realization.
-They are well known, and are political and economic and indeed human, cultural, and religious in nature.
+They are well known, and are political and economic ‘and indeed human, cultural, and religious — in nature’.
 You can read about Christian pluralism in many scientific works, besides, if you are researching this topic, not only this article and pages on the site will be useful for you, but also many third-party resources where you can order admission essay.

 Our concern is to ask what this new awareness of the surrounding religious pluralism has to tell us about Christian praxis.
-What attitudes toward the others, whatever they may be Muslims, Buddhists, Hindus or others does Christian faith lived in such an environment require of us?
+What attitudes toward the ‘others’, whatever they may be – Muslims, Buddhists, Hindus or others – does Christian faith lived in such an environment require of us?
 It seems clear that a new attitude on the part of the Church toward the religions is linked to the recognition on its part of the positive values that can be found in them.
 No wonder then that there is something new in the contemporary discourse on interreligious dialogue.

 Three things will retain our attention here: 1.
 Is interreligious dialogue part of the evangelizing mission of the Church?
 2. What is the theological foundation for interreligious dialogue?
 3. What challenge is implied in the practice of interreligious dialogue, and what fruit can the Church derive from its practice?

-I. Interreligious Dialogue in the Churchs Mission
+I. Interreligious Dialogue in the Church’s Mission

 1. Interreligious Dialogue is Evangelization

 Interreligious dialogue was hardly spoken of before the Second Vatican Council.
-Paul VIs encyclical Ecclesiam Suam, published during the Council (1964), helped give it a powerful impulse forward.
+Paul VI’s encyclical Ecclesiam Suam, published during the Council (1964), helped give it a powerful impulse forward.
 The Pope described the Church as destined to extend the dialogue of salvation that God has sustained with humankind over the centuries.
 He traced four concentric circles of such dialogue on the part of the Church: dialogue with the whole world; dialogue with members of other religions; dialogue with other Christians; and finally, dialogue within the Church itself.
-These same four concentric circles are taken up moving in the opposite direction in the conclusion of Vatican IIs Constitution Gaudium et Spes (92).
+These same four concentric circles are taken up – moving in the opposite direction – in the conclusion of Vatican II’s Constitution Gaudium et Spes (92).

-Let us note, however, that while encouraging interreligious dialogue, Paul VI did not take a position on the exact place that such dialogue might occupy in the Churchs mission.
-The reason is that the Popes own diagnosis of the value of these religions remained quite negative.
-Indeed in his later apostolic exhortation Evangelii Nuntiandi (1975), Paul VI still retained a negative evaluation of other religious traditions (53): they represented the natural religiosity of human beings, whereas Christianity was the only supernatural religion.
-Consequently, the others were seen only as beneficiaries of the Churchs evangelizing mission, still conceived primarily in terms of the proclamation of the gospel and of the Churchs activities related to it.
+Let us note, however, that while encouraging interreligious dialogue, Paul VI did not take a position on the exact place that such dialogue might occupy in the Church’s mission.
+The reason is that the Pope’s own diagnosis of the value of these religions remained quite negative.
+Indeed in his later apostolic exhortation Evangelii Nuntiandi (1975), Paul VI still retained a negative evaluation of other religious traditions (53): they represented the ‘natural’ religiosity of human beings, whereas Christianity was the only ‘supernatural’ religion.
+Consequently, the ‘others’ were seen only as ‘beneficiaries’ of the Church’s evangelizing mission, still conceived primarily in terms of the ‘proclamation’ of the gospel and of the Church’s activities related to it.
 Paul VI, who had become the Pope of dialogue with Ecciesiam Suam did not mention dialogue at all in the later document.

 Nor did the Council make any statement to the effect that dialogue belongs to the mission of the Church.
-Throughout the Council documents, the evangelizing mission remains strictly identified with announcing or proclaiming Jesus Christ to non-Christians in order to invite them to conversion to Christianity.
+Throughout the Council documents, the evangelizing mission remains strictly identified with announcing or proclaiming Jesus Christ to ‘non-Christians’ in order to invite them to ‘conversion’ to Christianity.
 The Council positively commends interreligious dialogue (cf. Nostra Aetate 2; Gaudium et Spes 92); but as important as dialogue might seem, it is never said to belong to the mission of the Church as such.
-However significant and commendable it may be in terms of its relationship to evangelization, dialogue represents only a first approach to the others, to which the pre-conciliar theological term of pre-evangelization could still be applied.
+However significant and commendable it may be in terms of its relationship to evangelization, dialogue represents only a first approach to the ‘others’, to which the pre-conciliar theological term of ‘pre-evangelization’ could still be applied.

-The foregoing may serve to show that viewing dialogue as something intrinsic to evangelization marks a significant qualitative change in the postconciliar theology of mission.
-It is part of the working out, during the post-Vatican II years, of a broad and comprehensive notion of evangelization, of which dialogue represents together with other elements a constitutive dimension.
+The foregoing may serve to show that viewing dialogue as something intrinsic to ‘evangelization’ marks a significant qualitative change in the postconciliar theology of mission.
+It is part of the working out, during the post-Vatican II years, of a broad and comprehensive notion of ‘evangelization,’ of which dialogue represents together with other elements – a constitutive dimension.
 The decisive step forward in official teaching took place with some documents in the 1980s and 1990s.

 Before proceeding further, some clarifications of a terminological nature must be provided.
-The definitions proposed here are largely borrowed from the document Dialogue and Proclamation (1991), published conjointly by the Council for Interreligious Dialogue and the Congregation for the Evangelization of Peoples.
-The term evangelization or evangelizing mission of the Church refers to the mission of the Church in its totality (8), in the various elements of which it is composed.
-Dialogue, an integral part of that mission, indicates all positive and constructive interreligious relations with individuals and communities of other faiths which are directed at mutual understanding and enrichment ... in obedience to truth and respect for freedom (9).
-Announcement or proclamation is the communication of the Gospel message, the mystery of salvation realized by God for all in Jesus Christ by the power of the Spirit.
-It is an invitation ... to entry through baptism into the community of believers which is the Church (10).
-Given these definitions, it becomes clear that dialogue and mission should not be opposed as though they were mutually in opposition, or even adequately distinct from one another, because dialogue is an integral part of the evangelizing mission to which proclamation also belongs.
+The definitions proposed here are largely borrowed from the document ‘Dialogue and Proclamation’ (1991), published conjointly by the Council for Interreligious Dialogue and the Congregation for the Evangelization of Peoples.
+The term ‘evangelization’ or ‘evangelizing mission’ of the Church ‘refers to the mission of the Church in its totality’ (8), in the various elements of which it is composed.
+‘Dialogue,’ an integral part of that mission, indicates ‘all positive and constructive interreligious relations with individuals and communities of other faiths which are directed at mutual understanding and enrichment ... in obedience to truth and respect for freedom’ (9).
+‘Announcement’ or ‘proclamation’ is ‘the communication of the Gospel message, the mystery of salvation realized by God for all in Jesus Christ by the power of the Spirit.
+It is an invitation ... to entry through baptism into the community of believers which is the Church’ (10).
+Given these definitions, it becomes clear that ‘dialogue’ and ‘mission’ should not be opposed as though they were mutually in opposition, or even adequately distinct from one another, because dialogue is an integral part of the evangelizing mission to which proclamation also belongs.
 At the same time, while dialogue is already in itself evangelization, evangelization cannot be reduced to dialogue.
-The two elements are different in scope: as a specific element of evangelization, dialogue does not seek the conversion of others to Christianity but the convergence of both dialogue partners to a deeper shared conversion to God and to others; by contrast, proclamation invites others to become disciples of Christ in the Christian community.
+The two elements are different in scope: as a specific element of evangelization, dialogue does not seek the ‘conversion’ of others to Christianity but the convergence of both dialogue partners to a deeper shared conversion to God and to others; by contrast, proclamation invites others to become disciples of Christ in the Christian community.

-The postconciliar documents of the magisterium in which a broad concept of the churchs evangelizing mission is clearly developed so as to include in it, as constitutive and integral elements, both full human promotion and liberation, on the one hand, and interreligious dialogue on the other, are the document Dialogue and Mission of the Secretariat for non-Christians (1984), the encyclical Redemptoris Missio (1990), and the document Dialogue and Proclamation (1991) already mentioned.
-In the 1984 document of the Secretariat for Non-Christians the Churchs evangelizing mission is presented as a single, but complex and articulated reality (13), of which the principal elements are listed.
-They are the following: 1. the witness of life; 2. the concrete commitment to the service of humankind and all forms of activity for social development and for the struggle against poverty and the structures which produce it; 3. liturgical life, prayer and contemplation; 4. the dialogue in which Christians meet the followers of other religious traditions in order to walk together towards truth and to work together in projects of common concern; 5 finally, announcing [ kerygma ]and catechesis [ didachè ] The totality of Christian mission embraces all these elements (13)1.
-The significance of this text is considerable: interreligious dialogue on the part of the Church is already evangelization; Christians and others are together on their way toward the truth.
+The postconciliar documents of the magisterium in which a broad concept of the church’s evangelizing mission is clearly developed so as to include in it, as constitutive and integral elements, both full human promotion and liberation, on the one hand, and interreligious dialogue on the other, are the document ‘Dialogue and Mission’ of the Secretariat for non-Christians (1984), the encyclical Redemptoris Missio (1990), and the document ‘Dialogue and Proclamation’ (1991) already mentioned.
+In the 1984 document of the Secretariat for Non-Christians the Church’s evangelizing mission is presented as a ‘single, but complex and articulated reality’ (13), of which the ‘principal elements’ are listed.
+They are the following: 1. the witness of life; 2. ‘the concrete commitment to the service of humankind and all forms of activity for social development and for the struggle against poverty and the structures which produce it’; 3. liturgical life, prayer and contemplation; 4. the dialogue in which Christians meet the followers of other religious traditions in order to walk together towards ‘truth and to work together in projects of common concern’; 5 finally, announcing [ kerygma ]and catechesis [ didachè ] The totality of Christian mission embraces all these elements’ (13)1.
+‘The significance of this text is considerable: interreligious dialogue on the part of the Church is already evangelization; Christians and others are together on their way toward the truth.

-The document Dialogue and Mission further explains that interreligious dialogue as a specific task of evangelization which finds its place in the great dynamism of the Churchs mission (30) can itself assume various forms.
-There is the dialogue of life, open and accessible to all (2930).
-There is the dialogue of a common commitment to works of justice and human liberation (3 132).
+The document ‘Dialogue and Mission’ further explains that interreligious dialogue as a specific task of evangelization – which ‘finds its place in the great dynamism of the Church’s mission’ (30) – can itself assume various forms.
+There is the dialogue of life, open and accessible to all (29—30).
+There is the dialogue of a common commitment to works of justice and human liberation (3 1—32).

-There is intellectual dialogue in which scholars engage in an exchange about their respective religious legacies, with the aim of promoting communion and fellowship (3334).
+There is intellectual dialogue in which scholars engage in an exchange about their respective religious legacies, with the aim of promoting communion and fellowship (33—34).
 Finally, on the deepest level, there is the sharing of religious experiences of prayer and contemplation, in a common search for the Absolute (35).
-All these forms of dialogue are, for the Christian partner, so many ways of working for the evangelical transformation of cultures (34), so many opportunities of sharing existentially with others the gospel values (35).
+All these forms of dialogue are, for the Christian partner, so many ways of working for the ‘evangelical transformation of cultures’ (34), so many opportunities of sharing existentially with others the gospel values (35).

 The encyclical Redemptoris Missio says of the relationship between dialogue and proclamation: